gchure/phd/src/chapter_02/section_03_introduction.md

-architecture may require a unique analysis that cannot carry over to other systems, a worry that is exacerbated by the prevalent use of phenomenological functions (e.g. Hill functions or ratios of polynomials) that can analyze a single data set but cannot be used to extrapolate a system’s behavior in other conditions [@setty2003; @poelwijk2011a;
+architecture may require a unique analysis that cannot carry over to other systems, a worry that is exacerbated by the prevalent use of phenomenological functions (e.g. Hill functions or ratios of polynomials) that can analyze a single data set, but cannot be used to extrapolate a system’s behavior in other conditions [@setty2003; @poelwijk2011a;
 @vilar2013; @rogers2015; @rohlhill2017].